phetsims/qa/documentation/qa-book.md

 * type:question - For questions.
 * type:suggestion - To make a suggestion for improvements.

-### 3.4 QA Pipline
+### 3.4 QA Pipeline

 In the QA repo, there is a project called the QA Pipeline.
 The pipeline contains cards that either correspond to issues in the QA repo for tests and sims, or to sims that will soon enter QA.
 The placement of these cards indicates where in testing that particular sim/issue is.
 It also indicates priority.
 If a test is in the active tests column then, the higher it is, the higher its priority.
-The pipline is edited primarily by Katie, Mark, and Kathy.
+The pipeline is edited primarily by Katie and Kathy.
 When tests are done, they will be moved to their appropriate column.

 Tests that are in the repo but not high priority, are being created in repo, or are expected to come in soon are kept in the